John Hinckley Jr.: Effect on insanity defenses

 Before the Hinckley case, the insanity defense had been used in less than 2% of all American felony cases and was unsuccessful in almost 75% of those trials.
 Created in 1962, the Model Penal Code's insanity test broadened the then-dominant M'Naghten test.
-By 1981, it was adopted in ten of the eleven federal circuits and a majority of the states.
+By 1981, it was adopted in 10 of the 11 federal circuits and a majority of the states.
 As a consequence of public outcry over the Hinckley verdict, the United States Congress and a number of states enacted legislation making the insanity defense more restrictive.
-Congress rejected the MPC test, and by 2006, only 14 states retained it.
+Congress rejected the Model Penal Code test, and by 2006, only 14 states retained it.
 Eighty percent of insanity-defense reforms between 1978 and 1990 occurred shortly after the Hinckley verdict.
 In addition to restricting eligibility for the defense, many of these reforms shifted the burden of proof to the defendant.

 For the first time, Congress passed a law stipulating the insanity test to be used in all federal criminal trials, the Insanity Defense Reform Act of 1984.
 The IDRA excised the Model Penal Code's volitional element in favor of an exclusively cognitive test, affording the insanity defense to a defendant who can show that, "at the time of the commission of the acts constituting the offense, the defendant, as a result of a severe mental disease or defect, was unable to appreciate the nature and quality or the wrongfulness of his acts".
 At the state level, Idaho, Kansas, Montana, and Utah abolished the defense altogether.

 Hinckley's acquittal led to the popularization of the "guilty but mentally ill" (GBMI) verdict, typically used when a defendant's mental illness did not result in sufficient impairment to warrant insanity.
 A defendant receiving a GBMI verdict generally receives an identical sentence to a defendant receiving a guilty verdict, but the designation allows for a medical evaluation and treatment.
 Studies have suggested that jurors often favor a GBMI verdict, considering it to be a compromise.

 Changes in federal and some state rules of evidence laws have since excluded or restricted the use of testimony of an expert witness, such as a psychologist or psychiatrist, regarding conclusions on "ultimate" issues in insanity defense cases, including whether a criminal defendant is legally "insane", but this is not the rule in most states.